MDIL-SNU/SIMPLE-NN/docs/examples/examples.rst

     # str_list
     ../ab_initio_output/OUTCAR_comp ::10

-With this input file, SIMPLE-NN calculate feature vectors and its derivatives (:gray:`generate_features`), generate training/validation dataset (:gray:`preprocess`) and optimize the network (:gray:`train_model`).
+With this input file, SIMPLE-NN calculate feature vectors and its derivatives (:code:`generate_features`), generate training/validation dataset (:code:`preprocess`) and optimize the network (:code:`train_model`).
-Sample VASP OUTCAR file (the file is compressed to reduce the file size) is in :gray:`SIMPLE-NN/examples/SiO2/ab_initio_output`.
+Sample VASP OUTCAR file (the file is compressed to reduce the file size) is in :code:`SIMPLE-NN/examples/SiO2/ab_initio_output`.
 In MD trajectory, snapshots are sampled in the interval of 10 MD steps.
 In this example, 70 symmetry functions consist of 8 radial symmetry functions per 2-body combination and 18 angular symmetry functions per 3-body combination.
 Thus, this model uses 70-30-30-1 network for both Si and O.
 The network is optimized by Adam optimizer with the 0.001 of learning rate and batch size is 10.

-Output files can be found in :gray:`SIMPLE-NN/examples/SiO2/generate_NNP/outputs`.
+Output files can be found in :code:`SIMPLE-NN/examples/SiO2/generate_NNP/outputs`.
-In the folder, generated dataset is stored in :gray:`data` folder and execution log and energy/force RMSE are stored in :gray:`LOG`.
+In the folder, generated dataset is stored in :code:`data` folder and execution log and energy/force RMSE are stored in :code:`LOG`.

 Potential test
 ==============